jeog/SimpleOrderbook/README.md

 The vector contains pairs of doubly-linked lists (stop and limit 'chains') so order insert/execution is O(1) for limit/market orders (see below).

-Orders are referenced by ID #s that are generated sequentially and cached - with their respective price level and chain type - in an unordered_map (hash table) allowing for:
-- collision-free O(1) lookup from the cache and O(N) lookup from the chain, so
+Orders are referenced by ID #s that are generated sequentially and cached - with their respective price level and chain iterator - in a hash table, allowing for collision-free O(1) lookup from the cache to pull and replace orders.
-- worst case pull/remove (every order is at 1 price level) O(N)
-- best case pull/remove (no more than 1 order at each price level) O(1)

 See 'Performance Tests' section below for run times.